 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-N/A. The Fund does not intend to commit to a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
+Fund intends that 100% of its sustainable investments with an environmental objective will not be aligned with the EU Taxonomy.